liu-austin/TourViewAR_client/README.md

 <img src="images/createtours.gif" width="33%"/><img src="images/viewtour.gif" width="33%"/><img src="images/ny2.gif" width="33%"/>
 <br/><br/>

 This repository contains the front end source code, built using ViroReact, Redux, and React Native CLI.
-There is a separate git project deployed to AWS EBS which serves as the [backend server] (https://github.com/liu-austin/TourViewARServer_alpha).
+There is a separate git project deployed to AWS EBS which serves as the [backend server](https://github.com/liu-austin/TourViewARServer_alpha).

 ## Installation
 Follow the installation guide below to set up and run this source code locally.